How do I care for kittens?

 • Never skip a kitten’s meal, especially when they are very young, as this can prove deadly very quickly.

-• KMR, bottles, nipples can be found in pet stores or online.
+• KMR, bottles, and nipples can be found in pet stores or online.
 Some kittens may not naturally latch onto an artificial nipple, so try using different sizes or boiling the nipple to get rid of its rubbery smell.
 If they won’t take to a bottle, consider using a syringe instead.

 • Never squeeze the bottle or push the plunger on a syringe quickly since this can cause the kitten to choke and develop pneumonia if liquid gets into their lungs.